 You launched Floral Street in 2017.
-What changes were you picking up in the market that signalled you were onto something?
+What changes were you picking up in the market that signaled you were onto something?

 I have been privileged to enjoy an amazing career in fashion and beauty, creating and establishing global brands, including Crème de La Mer and St Tropez.

-I have been described as a “cult brander”, as I’ve been able to help build cult brand status or utilise elements to connect with an audience in new ways.
+I have been described as a “cult brander”, as I’ve been able to help build cult brand status or utilize elements to connect with an audience in new ways.

 I decided to return to beauty in November 2017, launching my independent, “clean” brand, accessible to all.
 From the very beginning, I wanted to make Floral Street a beacon for change.
 I wanted it to have meaning and core values of environmental consideration.